darrelmen/ionicNetprof/README.md

 How to install netprof-lite ionic app

-If you don’t have these installed yet
+If you don’t have these installed yet.

-Download and install the latest Android Studio Download and install the java sdk
+Download and install the latest Android Studio.
+Download and install the java sdk.
-Download and install the latest Xcode
+Download and install the latest Xcode.

 Any editor will work but I prefer to use
 Visual Studio Code-it has and integrated debugging tools